-FIG. 5. a,b) Periodgrams of data sets 'ground a)', 'ground g)'.
-The insets on the right enlarge a region to make the wave structure more visible. c) Spectra obtained by Fourier transforming the periodgrams along the time domain for the ground experiments a) (top) and g) (bottom).
+FIG. 5. (a) and (b) periodgrams of datasets "ground (a)" and "ground (g)."
+The insets on the right enlarge a region to make the wave structure more visible. (c) Spectra obtained by Fourier transforming the periodgrams along the time domain for dataset "ground (a)" (top) and "ground (g)" (bottom).
 The vertical axes show the position above the bottom electrode.
-The respective vertically summed-up spectra are shown as insets on the left in Figs. a) and b).
+The respective vertically summed-up spectra are shown as insets on the left in (a) and (b).

-riodgram.
+entire time of the recorded time series.
+Then, we shifted this slab upward by one pixel and calculated the correlation between the shifted slab and the original periodgram.
 When the slab had reached the position of the next wave ridge, the correlation had a peak, and the distance that the slab was shifted to reach that peak corresponded to the wavelength.

 In order to obtain the wave frequencies, we cut the periodgrams to the bright regions without agglomerates and performed Fast Fourier Transforms along the time dimension.
-Fig. 5 shows two exemplary resulting spectra.
+Figure 5 shows two exemplary resulting spectra.
 For the largest electrode distance, the spectrum was broad without any dominant peaks.
 At more narrow electrode separations, peaks appeared at various frequencies between 14 and 18 Hz (see Fig. 5 for two examples of spectra and Table I for all determined frequencies).
 There was no clear dependence of the frequency on the electrode distance.
-In Table I, we give a range of frequencies for broad spectra such as that shown in Fig. 5 (top) and the exact location of the peak for spectra such as that shown in Fig. 5 (bottom).
+In Table I, we give a range of frequencies for broad spectra such as those shown in Fig. 5 (top) and the exact location of the peak for spectra such as those shown in Fig. 5 (bottom).